Ten years ago, he was a little boy getting ready to start fourth grade, and she was a young wife, eager to have children.

 That is why Christina Dickus continues to do interviews every year, so she is still doing something for her little boy, she said.

-“What else can I do for Blake?” she asked.
+“What else can I do for Blake,” she said.

 “I don’t want him to ever be forgotten.
 This case needs to be solved.”